connery-io/connery-sdk/README.md

 Connery consists of four main components that tightly work together:

+**Plugin ecosystem**

-**Action** - Think of an action as a basic task, something like a function with input and output parameters designed to do one specific thing.
+- **Action** - Think of an action as a basic task, something like a function with input and output parameters designed to do one specific thing.
   For example, "Send email" is an action in the ["Gmail"](https://github.com/connery-io/gmail) _plugin_.

-**Plugin** - This is a collection of related actions grouped together because they serve a similar purpose.
+- **Plugin** - This is a collection of related actions grouped together because they serve a similar purpose.
   Each plugin is represented by a GitHub repository with TypeScript code of a specific structure.
   Plugin must be installed on a _runner_ before its actions can be used.

+**Plugin infrastructure**

-**Runner** - This is the heart of Connery, an open-source application that knows how to handle plugins and run actions.
+- **Runner** - This is the heart of Connery, an open-source application that knows how to handle plugins and run actions.
-It's equipped with key features like authentication handling, security, and access management.
+  It's equipped with a user interface and and a set of features for connection management, personalization, and safety.
-Each organization or individual configures their own isolated runner with a unique plugin set and configuration.
+  Each organization or individual can configure their own isolated runner with a unique plugin set and configuration.
   The runner provides a standardized API for every installed action that can be consumed by _clients_.

-**Client** - A client is a specific application for each platform that uses the API provided by the runner.
+- **Client** - A client is a specific application for each platform that uses the API provided by the runner.
   It's like a translator that adapts the runner's capabilities to fit the platform's needs.
   For example, an [OpenAI GPTs](https://docs.connery.io/docs/clients/native/openai/gpt) client allows you to run Connery actions from OpenAI GPT, or a [Slack](https://docs.connery.io/docs/clients/native/slack) client will enable you to run Connery actions directly from Slack.
   Also, there are clients you can use to call actions from your own applications, such as [LangChain](https://docs.connery.io/docs/clients/native/langchain/tools) or [API](https://docs.connery.io/docs/clients/native/api) clients.

 The combination of these components allows you to run actions from any platform supported by Connery.
 For example, you can run the same Connery action using OpenAI GPT, LangChain, Slack, and [other clients](https://docs.connery.io/docs/clients/native/).